ngaioKhauri/quest-submissions/README.md

 ### Day 4

-1. Deploy a new contract that has a Struct of your choosing inside of it (must be different than Profile).
+**1. Deploy a new contract that has a Struct of your choosing inside of it (must be different than Profile).**
 ```
 pub contract NgaioContract {